OCHA-DAP/hdx-cli-toolkit/USERGUIDE.md

 hdx-toolkit print --dataset_filter=wfp-food-prices-for-nigeria --with_extras
 ```

 This adds resources under a `resources` key which includes a `quickcharts` key and showcases under a `showcases` key.
 These new keys mean that the output JSON cannot be created directly in HDX.
-The `fs_check_info` and `hxl_preview_config` keys which previously contained a JSON object serialised as a single string are expanded as dictionaries so that they are printed out in an easy to read format.
+The `fs_check_info`, `shape_info` and `hxl_preview_config` keys which previously contained a JSON object serialised as a single string are expanded as dictionaries so that they are printed out in an easy to read format.

 ## Quick Charts